gemesa/stm32-rf-scanner/README.md

 The time difference between each line is ~4s.
 The greyscale characters represent the signal strengths relative to each other.
 The signal classification have been added manually.

-A similar, Arduino libraries based design by **cpixip** can be found at [forum.arduino.cc](https://forum.arduino.cc/index.php?topic=54795.0).
 The code of this project has been implemented using

 - Eclipse,
 - STM32Fx project templates,